Fireworks: the law

 - Request your name and address

-- Request you to go to the Garda station for the purpose of verifying your name and address (if they are not satisfied your details are correct)
+- Request you to go to the Garda station to verify your name and address (if they are not satisfied your details are correct)

-- Search you without a warrant and detain you for such time as is necessary for the search
+- Search you without a warrant and detain you for the time required to carry out the search

 - Enter and search any vehicle, vessel or aircraft without a warrant, if they suspect that a firework may be found there

-- Seize and detain anything found in the course of the search, which is connected with fireworks
+- Seize and detain anything connected with fireworks found in the course of the search

-If the Gardaí suspect that an offence of sale or supply of fireworks without a licence has been committed by you, they may arrest you without a warrant.
+If the Gardaí suspect that you have committed an offence of sale or supply of fireworks without a licence, they may arrest you without a warrant.

-The Gardaí have also been given the power to apply to the District Court for a search warrant which allows them to search a premises at any time (or times) within one week from the date of issue of the warrant.
-The warrant allows the Gardaí to enter a premises, by force if necessary, and it also allows them to seize anything found in the search.
-The Gardaí are allowed to demand the name and address of anyone who is present at the premises when they are searching it.
+The warrant allows the Gardaí to enter a premises, by force if necessary, and it also allows them to seize any evidence that a fireworks offence has been committed.
+The Gardaí can demand the name and address of anyone present at the premises when they are searching it.